angelonazzaro/contrastive-3d-protein-prediction/README.md

 information and contextual relationships from the DNA sequence.
 For the graph-encoder, we explored several architectures: GraphSAGE, GCN, GIN, and GAT.

-The representations extracted from the encoders are then approached through the use of contrastive loss described in the next section.
+The representations extracted from the encoders are then approached through the use of the InfoNCE contrastive loss.
 ## Results

 In order to ascertain the effectiveness of the integration of the contrastive approach, we carried out a comparison between our best model and the corresponding GNN baseline.
 In this specific case,